streamsniperrty/2025-BSPWM-Config/README.md

 ## Installation

-Honestly, I would like to include one-liner installers, but sadly I don't have the time for that.
 After installing all the packages listed above, move the files into the directories accordingly.
 For example, move all the directories in `.config` into `~/.config` in your setup.

 ![Doing some activities](imgs/activities.jpg)